GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/videos/index.md

 <strong>May 12, 2023  Run time: 23:43</strong>

-The Privacy Sandbox initiative is an industry-wide effort to make Android and the web private.
-It introduces a set of privacy-preserving APIs that give both developers and entrepreneurs the tools they need to build thriving digital businesses and protect people's privacy online.
-Hear from a panel of Privacy Sandbox team members to hear answers to popular questions.
-Walk away with a better understanding of the long term vision, including similarities and differences between Chrome and Android implementation.
+The Privacy Sandbox introduces a set of privacy-preserving APIs that give you the tools you need to protect people's privacy online.
+Privacy Sandbox team members provide answers to common questions in this talk.
+After watching, you'll have a better understanding of the long-term vision, including similarities and differences between Chrome and Android implementations.
 {% endColumn %}
 {% endColumns %}